Daily routine: A typical child’s day at Pathways

-After 3.30pm most of us go home, but if we stay we eat our tea and play with the ‘big’ children again, if we are on a school site
+After about 3.30pm some of us go home, but if we stay we eat our tea and play with the ‘big’ children again, if we are on a school site

 At the end of the day everyone has gone home – nobody sleeps here!

 We want to come again tomorrow

 Your child will be encouraged to join in activities that may be related to a topic or theme.
 Please talk to

 your child at home about these topics.